Online Forms

 Explanation of Extra Add-On Procedure(s) Strongly Recommended With Most Surgeries

-1. Pre Anesthetic Blood Work: To be done a minimum 24 Hours before surgery or sedation to allow time for laboratory testing at an off site lab.
-We usually advise testing within the 1-2 weeks prior to surgery.
+1. Pre Anesthetic Blood Test (Pre-Op Screen): To be done a minimum 24-48 Hours before surgery or sedation to allow time for laboratory testing at an off site lab.
+We advise testing 1-2 weeks prior to surgery to allow time in case extra diagnostics need to be added based on initial results.
 The anesthetics that we use are extremely safe and the risk is minimal, however if a pet is not completely healthy then potential complications can occur both during and after the anesthetic procedure.
 Blood work allows the veterinarian to evaluate your pet's internal organ function and blood cell counts, something which cannot be assessed during a general physical exam.
 The liver or kidneys are responsible for clearing the anesthetics used during a procedure, so monitoring organ parameters can help minimize the risks of anesthetics by ensuring that these organs are functioning properly.
 Platelets are responsible for clotting after incisions are made, and red blood cells help transport oxygen to lungs while removing carbon dioxide from the body, so ensuring adequate levels is important for these as well.
 While performing blood work cannot guarantee that your pet will not have any problems with the anesthesia or surgical procedure, it can significantly minimize the risk to your pet.
 Although bloodwork is usually optional for younger pets like puppies and kittens, the older your pet is, the more likely it is you will be required to have pre-anesthetic blood work done before any kind of sedation can take place.
-Bloodwork is normally always required for pets 5 years of age or older, or pets with certain medical conditions.
+Bloodwork is normally always required for pets 5 years of age or older, or pets with certain medical conditions, but you have the option to decline it if your pet is otherwise healthy and under 5 years of age if the veterinarian hasn't advised it to be mandatory

-1. IV Fluids: The placement of an IV catheter provides us with immediate access to a vein for administering emergency drugs and/or fluids.
+1. IV Fluids: The placement of an IV (intravenous) catheter provides us with immediate access to a vein for administering emergency drugs and/or fluids.
 IV fluids are a vital safety precaution for every anesthetized patient, and even more so for older pets and those undergoing lengthy procedures requiring sedation.
 Additional fluids are important because they help protect your pet's kidneys and help to maintain normal blood pressure while anesthetized, allowing all vital organs to receive the blood they require to function properly.
-They also help the body flush anesthesia drugs out of their system much more quickly, making for a more comfortable post surgical recovery from sedation.* All animals receiving IV Fluids will have a small patch of hair shaved on the front or back leg(s) for catheter placement.*
+They keep your pet properly hydrated for recovery and also help the body flush anesthesia drugs out of their system much more quickly, making for a more comfortable post surgical recovery from sedation.* All animals receiving IV Fluids will have a small patch of hair shaved on the front or back leg(s) for catheter placement.*

 1. Pain Medication (Take-Home): Proper pain control aids in the recovery of your pet.
 The type of analgesic (pain medication) chosen is determined on an individual basis.
 It can help your pet feel more comfortable, less stressed and aid in the reduction of inflammation.
 Pain control should be done under a veterinarian's supervision only.
 Medications that work for you may in fact be harmful or toxic to your pet.
 If your pet should seem painful at home after surgery, please contact your veterinary clinic to discuss options.
-Although all pets receiving surgery receive a pain injection that generally lasts about 24 hours, additional medication to take home with your pet is an additional cost based on exact weight, and is required with most surgeries for at least a few days following the procedure depending on what your pet has had done.
+Although all pets receiving surgery receive a pain injection that generally lasts up to 24 hours, additional medication to take home with your pet is an additional cost based on exact weight, and is required with all spay and neuter surgeries for at least a few days following the procedure depending on what your pet has had done.
+Medications may come in the form or tablet, capsule or liquid, depending on dose your pet needs, type of drug, and format the dose is available in.

-1. Elizabeth Collar (The "Cone"): In most cases, a pet that has had an abdominal surgery is required to go home with an e-collar.
-It is an inexpensive extra cost based on the individual diameter of your pets neck and length of their snout.
+1. Elizabeth Collar (The Plastic "Cone"): In most cases, a pet that has had an abdominal or surgery in hind end or groin area is required to go home with an e-collar (cone type).
+It is an inexpensive extra cost based on the individual diameter of your pets neck and length of their snout, to ensure they cannot reach the incision with tongue/teeth.
 You must keep this on your pet until healing is complete to prevent licking the surgical incision and possible exposing the incision to infection.
 As the incision starts to heal it will become itchy and your pet could remove the stitches prematurely.
-This is why it is important to keep the e-collar on until the stitches are removed, usually at least 10 days.
-If you already own an E-Collar or soft-collar of some sort for your pet and it is brought with them at time of drop off for surgery, you will not have to purchase one from the clinic.
+This is why it is important to keep the e-collar on until after the stitches are removed, usually at least 12-14 days.
+If you already own an E-Collar or soft-cone of some sort for your pet, and it is brought with them at time of drop off for surgery and fits them properly to prevent licking, you will not have to purchase one from the clinic.
+Otherwise staff will send your pet home wearing a cone from clinic after surgery.

 1. Antibiotic Injection: Infections remain a complication of surgical procedures.
 It is a small cost, but preventive antibiotics given before or during surgery have been shown to decrease the occurrence of infection at the site of the surgery.
 Antibiotic therapy coupled with proper aseptic surgical techniques in the operating room and during post-surgical care significantly reduce the risk of infection and the chance of having to bring your pet back to the hospital for additional treatment.

-***Reminder: All pets should be fasted for 12 hours before surgery****
+***Reminder: All pets should be fasted for 12 hours with nothing to eat and nothing to drink ~4-6 hrs before****

 Download the Free AdobeReader®